Monies advanced Captain Thacher

 Document 1788The monies advanced Captain Thacher being entirely a state charge, it lies in the breast of the Comptroller of that State to admit or reject the evidence produced by Captain Thacher.

-⇣No human transcription currently available for this document.
+No human transcription currently available for this document.

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-am I in respect the buisness finished
+am & respect the buisiness finished

-[To the above letter was without date, rec. in Decr 1780]
+[The above letter was without date, rec. in Decr 1780]

-Capt Saml Thatcher, Stafford
+[Capt Saml Thacher, Stafford

-Fairfield County Connecticut
+Fairfield County Connecticut]

 Office of Army Accounts

-New York Dec.
-26. 1780
+New York Decr 26.
+1780

 Type